How Ozempic Works: GLP-1 Receptor Agonism, Blood Glucose Control, and Appetite Regulation

 Structural modifications:

-• Time to peak plasma concentration (Tmax): 1 to 3 days after subcutaneous injection
+- Time to peak level in the blood (Tmax): 1 to 3 days after the injection under the skin

-• Steady-state plasma levels are reached after 4 to 5 weeks of weekly dosing
+- Steady levels in the blood are reached after 4 to 5 weeks of weekly doses

 Blood Glucose Lowering: The Pancreatic Effects